kbabiy/LogCast/README.md

 logs overview it also gathers statistics from analyzing log entry set in a single context - such as timings information (see below for more stats details)

 'correlation_id' is an optional parameter to identify certain call.
-This is especially useful to join related calls of a several different systems
+This is especially useful to join related calls of several different systems

 LogCastContext supports nested usage.
 In such setup nested context is treated as standalone UoW, and its content is taken away of